Phleng phuea chiwit: Styles

 Phleng phuea chiwit typically incorporates elements of Western as well as Thai folk ballads, more rhythmic Thai styles such as samcha, mor lam, and luk thung, and occasionally elements of Thai classical music as well.
 More recently, elements of reggae, ska and Latin music have found their way into the genre as well.
 As for the instrumentation, early phleng phuea chiwit was generally in a more folk style, with acoustic instruments, while later versions often more rock-style arrangements, with electric guitars, bass, and drums.
 Many artists also use Thai instruments such as the phin, wut, khluay, and saw.
-Some phleng phuea chiwit artists were inspired by Western musicians including Bob Dylan, Bob Marley, Simon & Garfunkel, and Neil Young.
+Some phleng phuea chiwit artists were inspired by Western musicians including Bob Dylan, Bob Marley, Santana, Creedence Clearwater Revival, Eagles, Simon & Garfunkel, and Neil Young.